 All our staff are mothers with children, so you can always be sure you are talking to someone in the same position – trying to juggle work, family and fun.

-Au pair has become the general term used in most countries to mean a young person from overseas who lives with a family for a cultural working holiday experience, helping with childcare and light household duties, and receives full board and lodge (bedroom and meals), and weekly pocket money.
+Au pair has become the general term used in most countries to mean a young person from overseas who lives with a family for a cultural exchange and working holiday experience, helping with childcare and light household duties, and receives full board and lodge (bedroom and meals), and weekly allowance.

 The word au pair comes from French meaning “on a par” or “on the same level”.
 The French refer to it as “jeune fille au pair” meaning “young girl as one of us”.
 However, she is not expected to be another child in the home but a responsible, reliable young adult.
 Au pairs must be included as a member of the family in all activities, just like a grownup sister or brother, not treated as hired help.